 Here is a template to help you get started on writing your announcement.
 Be sure to customize it by filling in the parts in brackets.
 If you’d like, you could also make changes to match your typical tone and writing style.

 Dear [company name] team [or department name if not directed to the whole company],

 I am writing to inform you all that [employee name] is leaving the company on [departure date].
 [Employee name] is departing to [describe their reason for leaving in at most 10 words if you have permission to do so; if not, do not write this sentence].

 Before [employee name] leaves, we invite you to join us at [time] on [date] at [location] for a farewell event [only if you’re having one].
-We’re immensely grateful for all the contributions that [employee name] has made during [his/her/their] time here, and we hope you’ll take the farewell event as an occasion to express similar sentiments.
-I speak for the entire company when I say, Best wishes, [employee name], on your next venture.
-We’ll miss [his/her/their] [insert a few skills and personality traits, such as professionalism, meticulousness or empathy], but we’re excited for [his/her/their] next steps.
+We’re immensely grateful for all the contributions that [employee name] has made during their time here, and we hope you’ll take the farewell event as an occasion to express similar sentiments.
+I speak for the entire company when I say, best wishes, [employee name], on your next venture.
+We’ll miss their [insert a few skills and personality traits, such as professionalism, meticulousness or empathy], but we’re excited for their next steps.

 When an employee leaves, your team’s morale may take a hit.
 In addition to your departure announcement, make sure employees know where to turn with questions.
 You may want to set up meetings with some employees if they have specific concerns or new responsibilities.
 In any case, clear communication about changes to your staff builds trust and commitment on your team.